 2. Keep an Eye on Your Fluids

-You should also keep an eye on engine coolant as it’s just as important as engine oil.
-Keeping your coolant topped off and balanced with proper chemicals will help prevent engine overheating, coolant freezing, and engine-damaging electrolysis in your cylinder liners.
-Yes, improper coolant maintenance can lead to holes in your cylinder liners and allow coolant to dump into your cylinders!
+You should also keep an eye on engine coolant because it is just as important as engine oil.
+Proper coolant levels and chemical balance help prevent engine overheating, coolant freezing, and engine-damaging electrolysis inside cylinder liners.

 3. Change Filters Regularly

-Just as your truck needs to be clean, your fluids need to be clean, too, and all your filters are an integral part of preventive maintenance.
+Just as your truck needs to stay clean, your fluids also need to remain clean.
+Filters are an important part of diesel preventive maintenance.

-Oil filters ensure your oil is clean by removing particles that can cause engine wear and damage.
-Every time you change your engine oil, you need to change your oil filters.
+Oil filters remove contaminants that can cause engine wear.
+Every time you change your engine oil, you should also replace the oil filter.

-Diesel particulate filters (DPF) are important to maintain as well.
-You can read more about them under “Your Exhaust System.”
+Diesel particulate filters (DPF) are also important to maintain.
+You can read more about them in the exhaust system section below.

 4. Change Your Oil Regularly